About the Program

 - Features of the program

-Ever since its inauguration, twenty years ago, the Arezzo Program continues to provide a unique opportunity to students who want to make the most out of study abroad.
+Ever since its inauguration, over twenty years ago, the Arezzo Program continues to provide a unique opportunity to students who want to make the most out of study abroad.
 The uniqueness of the Arezzo Program lies in the:

 - Commitment to a serious academic curriculum

 - Direct involvement of University of Rochester faculty

 - Small size

 - Professional, caring, and imaginative leadership